 Determining the minimum number of metered locations providing RQMD is based on statistical sampling principles.
 For an infinite population, the required sample size is given as:

+n'= zeREL2∙1-pp

-Where:
+Where: eREL=Relative Precision Level

+z=Value based on Level Of Confidence

+p=True Population Proportion

 For a finite population, the sample fraction can be calculated as:

+nN=n'N+n'

 This yields several different Metering Fraction curves as a function of the two variables to be fixed,in addition to the population size (N) and the True Population Proportion (p) .

 The following figure shows the resulting curve based on the ISO’s approved decision to set the Relative Precision Level to 10% and the Level of Confidence to 90%, which results in a z of 1.645 .
 Since the True Population Proportion is difficult to calculate, a value of p = 0.5 is chosen, similar to other ISOs and RTOs.
-The sample size for an infinite population with these requirements is therefore:
+The sample size for an infinite population with these requirements is therefore: n'=271.

 Minimum Sample Fractions